ashwanthika/Credit-Crad-Fraud-detection/README.md

-This project aims at identifying fraudulent credit card entires using Artificial Neural Networks.
+This project aims at identifying fraudulent credit card entries using Artificial Neural Networks.